 - 8. Stand in the room for a time, and be aware of the presence of the four elements in the lodge room.
-The images of the archangels should remain in the thrones.
-Then, still in your visualized body, go to the altar, and perform the Lesser Banishing Ritual of the Pentagram.
+Then, still in your visualized body, rise again, go to the altar, and perform the Lesser Banishing Ritual of the Pentagram.
 As you finish, be aware that the thrones now are empty and the energies of the elements gone. - 9.
 Return to the chair.
-Then, slowly, visualize the lodge room contracting back into your solar plexus center.
-When you have done this, bring the sphere of light back into yourself as well, reversing the process of opening.
-Hold the image of the Tiphareth sphere for a moment, and then allow it to fade.
+Then, slowly, visualize the sphere of light containing the lodge room contracting back into your solar plexus center, taking the lodge room with it.
+Withdraw the whole structure back into yourself, hold the image for a moment, and then allow it to fade.
 Finally, close the practice in the same way you normally close a meditation.